gpedro34/wordup-awps/README.md

 There is no need to use the awps-cli.
 But you can!

-1. If you have it installed, just run `npm run new:awps`
+1. If you have awps in your system PATH, just run `npm run new:awps`
-2. Then change your .env or wp-config.php files.
+2. Then change your .env or wp-config.php files on the root of the project.
-3. Then make sure to run `npm run update:wp` after.
+**NOTE:** Order is important!!! awps-cli replaces the original .env file of this repo so make sure to change it after you run awps-cli

-Also, make sure you have PHP with zip extension installed and composer bin folder in your sysem path or it won'r work.
+3. Finnaly make sure to run `npm run update:wp` after.

 # Usage